moby/moby/docs/reference/commandline/service_create.md

 into account that containers can be re-scheduled by the Swarm orchestrator and be deployed on a different node.

-#### Create a service that uses an anonymous (ephemeral) volume
+#### Create a service that uses an anonymous volume

 The following command creates a service with three replicas with an anonymous volume on `/path/in/container`:

 ```bash